 This page contains general information on how to pay rent etc. For most other services you should call at or contact the co-op office.

-- If you are entering our bank account details by hand, carefully check that you have entered our sort code and bank account number correctly, because if you send money to someone else's bank account by mistake you might not get it back!
+- If entering our bank account details by hand, carefully check that you have entered our sort code and bank account number correctly: if you enter the wrong number the money could end up in someone else's bank account and you might not get it back!

-- Make sure that your tenancy reference is given as the reference for your payments.
-You can find this on a rent statement or rent increase notice.
-(Note that if you move house, your tenancy reference will change.)
+- Always give your tenancy reference as the payment reference.
+(Note: if you move house, your tenancy reference will also change.)

-- You can also pay rent by debit card or cash at any Post Office using a barcoded payment card.
-Payments will normally reach our bank account after 1–2 working days.
-If you want to pay through a post office but haven't been given a barcoded payment card, please ask the office to order one for you.
-(N.B. our old payment slip books are no longer accepted by post offices, though you can still use them to pay by cheque at the co-op office)
+- You can also pay rent by debit card or cash at any UK Post Office using a barcoded rent payment card.
+Payments will normally reach our bank account the next working day.
+(If you don't have a rent payment card you can order one at the office.)

 - When paying at a post office or payzone outlet, always keep the receipt safe as it is your proof of payment.

-- If you are unable to use other payment methods you may also use a payment book to pay by cheque at the co-op office.
-(To make cash payments, you need to go to a Post Office or Payzone outlet.)
+- If you are unable to use other payment methods you can pay by cheque at the co-op office using your old rent book.
+(Cash payments should be made through a Post Office or Payzone outlet.)

 If you receive Housing Benefit, this is normally paid directly into our bank account by the Council's Housing Benefit department.
 However if you get Universal Credit you will receive the housing benefit yourself and need to pass it on to us (we recommend setting up a monthly standing order for this).
 Even if the council is paying us your housing benefit directly, you still need to pay the Water Rates yourself.